 Writing Fiction & Nonfiction Without Losing Your Mind

+What's your story ?
+Are you thinking of writing a memoir to reflect upon your life, or to preserve your family stories for future generations?
+Or are you interested in crafting fiction in order to spark your imagination, create mysteries, or fuel your sense of adventure?
 There are many shared storytelling tools within the constructs of writing for both fiction and nonfiction.
 Learn how to recognize these tools and how they may be used to craft your own narrative as you share your unique story.

 Suggested Supplementary Readings